 Actively Caring for People refers to any behavior that goes above and beyond the call of duty on behalf of the health, safety or welfare of another person.
 For decades, Dr. Geller, Alumni-Distinguished Professor of Psychology at Virginia Tech, has applied behavioral science to keep people safe at work and on the road by increasing the quantity and quality of AC4P behaviors.

-In the aftermath of the April 16th, 2007 tragedy, Dr. Geller and his students initiated a culture shift at Virginia Tech—the Actively Caring for People Movement.
-Thousands of green actively-caring wristbands were distributed across the country to individuals performing acts of caring with the instructions to pay it forward, by passing on the wristband, when (s)he observes someone else performing an act of kindness.
+In the aftermath of the April 16th, 2007 tragedy, student leaders with Dr. Geller initiated a culture shift at Virginia Tech—the Actively Caring for People Movement.
+Two thousand green actively-caring wristbands were distributed across the Virginia Tech campus to individuals performing acts of caring with the instructions to pay it forward, by passing on the wristband, when (s)he observes someone else performing an act of kindness.
 By using the wristband to recognize helping behavior, a tangible reminder of kindness is associated with the feeling of self- transcendence.

 Imagine a world full of compassion - nations without wars, communities without violence, organizations without interpersonal conflict, schools without bullying, and families without abuse.